Follow Erika

 to enable the viewer to experience this journey through Erika's eyes the

-daily drawings are being published on her
+daily drawings has been published on her Instagram page

-Postcardsfromprisondiary@instagram You can also follow Erika on
+Postcardsfromprisondiary@instagram and other work can be found at recordedinart@instagram You can also follow Erika on

 Erika started her Postcard Diary 3 months into her 6 month